kagzouli/StationDemoProject/application/README.md

+# Application

+The application is divided into multiple modules :

 ## StationDemoBatch

 This component contains all the sources for the batch to integrate the RATP traffic information file of 2015 (I'm not sure of the year), and store it in